 Flat Roof Repair in Needham, MA

 We performed this PVC roof repair in Needham, Mass. in October 2011.
-This was a second time we repaired this 25+ years old Sarnafil PVC flat roof in the last two years.
-First time we fixed this roof was exactly two years ago, in October of ’09 – check out our first overview, which covers this roof in particular, and nuances of repairing old PVC flat roofs in general.
+This was the second time we repaired this 25+ years old Sarnafil PVC flat roof in the last two years.
+The first time we fixed this roof was exactly two years ago, in October of ’09 – check out our first overview, which covers this roof in particular, and nuances of repairing old PVC flat roofs in general.

-In Oct.
-2009, we fixed this roof for the first time.
-A contractor was doing some fascia repair work the, and threw some tools onto the roof, creating a hole in the old PVC membrane.
-We repaired it using new IB PVC flat roofing material, by cleaning the old roof with warm water first (to remove dirt and small debris) and then rubbing it with acetone and rough brush, to clean the membrane thoroughly, so the new patch would weld nicely.
-Then we welded a PVC patch over the hole, which sealed this roof.
+In October of 2009, we fixed this roof for the first time.
+A contractor was doing some fascia repair work there, and threw some tools onto the roof, creating a hole in the old PVC membrane.
+We repaired it using new IB PVC flat roofing material.
+First, we cleaned the old roof with warm water (to remove all dirt and small debris).
+Next, we rubbed it with acetone and a rough brush, to clean the membrane thoroughly, so the new patch would weld nicely.
+Then, we welded a PVC patch over the hole, which sealed the roof.

 Old patch next to 2 new patches: